 The Data Archive Ingest (DAI) WG thanks the CMC for the opportunity to respond to their insightful context and questions that were posed in their resolution.

 To add context for the broad scope of the DAI WG, we have been focused on long-term preservation of data, such as space mission science results.
-“Long-term” implies access even after the mission systems have been terminated and the data in the archive must be “self describing” to new systems seeking access.
+“Long-term” implies access even after the mission systems have been terminated and the data in the archive must be “self describing” to different communities of users and new systems seeking access.

 DAI has not specifically addressed “near-term” telemetry archive access (for example) by MOC systems while the mission is still underway, although our processes and approaches are important practices for both near-term and long-term digital archives.
 Specifically, it is important to note that long-term preservation requires functions to be performed during the mission, capturing data descriptions, etc. So the DAI WG products, while focused on long-term preservation, apply to the entire life cycle of a space mission, even the early conceptual phases (Phase A).
 Unfortunately, most agencies’ missions do not adopt our preservation techniques during the early timeframes.
 We want to promote awareness of this among the CCSDS Space Agencies.